prometheus/pushgateway/README.md

 ### `DELETE` method

-`DELETE` is used to delete metrics from the push gateway.
+`DELETE` is used to delete metrics from the Pushgateway.
 The request must not contain any content.
 All metrics with the grouping key specified in the URL are deleted.